choderalab/wetlab-protocols/oculus_quest/Oculus Quest.md

 ### Cleaning Oculus VR System
 **Cleaning the Headset:**
 * Use a dry cloth to clean the outside of the headset.
-* Use a non-abrassive, anti-bacterial wipe to clean the straps and facial interface foam.
+* Use a non-abrasive, anti-bacterial wipe to clean the straps and facial interface foam.
   - Do NOT use alcohol or an abrasive cleaning solution

 **Cleaning Quest Headset Lenses:**